 The use of some cancer biomarkers is a well-established practice, but the latest advances in high-throughput sequencing and multi-omic analysis are driving biomarker discovery and validation to new frontiers.
 Here, we look at the classification of biomarkers and the current trends and obstacles in their discovery and validation process.

-These three concepts are tightly interconnected and codependent and are the driving force of modern and future healthcare.
+Biospecimens, biomarkers and precision medicine are tightly interconnected and codependent and are the driving force of modern and future healthcare.

 It was the rise of Next Generation Sequencing (NGS) and other high-throughput screening methods such as metabolomics and proteomics that kicked off the expansion of the biomarkers field.
 The successful identification of unique molecular signatures initiated the establishment of personalized and targeted therapies.
 The identification of biomarkers is only possible if scientists can screen large cohorts of healthy and diseased patients to identify these molecular footprints.